Athanasius of Alexandria

 Early Life

-Born in Alexandria, Egypt, and trained in theology and Scripture.
-Served as deacon to Bishop Alexander of Alexandria during the early Arian controversy.
+Born in Alexandria around 296–298 and trained in classical rhetoric and Scripture.
+He served as deacon to Bishop Alexander of Alexandria and was drawn early into the Arian controversy that would define his life.

 Turning Point